-There was one frozen service lateral (the pipe running from a water main to a home) thawed by MWU in 2017.
-In early 2014, prolonged, extreme cold caused the frost line to plunge over six feet deep in parts of the city, causing water outages as service laterals froze.
+Four frozen service laterals (the pipe running from a water main to a home) were thawed by MWU in 2018.
+In early 2014, prolonged, extreme cold caused the frost line to plunge over six feet deep in parts of the city, causing hundreds of water outages as service laterals froze.